kfilippenok/tildy/README.md

 | Windows 10, 11           | `64`             | ✅                                                    |

+## Releases

+You can download the utility on the [releases tab](https://github.com/kfilippenok/tilesdownloader/releases).

 ## Restrictions

 There are some restrictions when downloading tiles from OpenStreetMap and its like.